FaiLuReH3Ro/data-collection-web-scraping/README.md

 <h2>Objectives</h2>

-* Extract information from a given web site
+* Extract information from a given website
 * Scrape the names of the programming languages & average salary
-* Write the scraped data into a csv file
+* Write the scraped data into a CSV file

 <h2>Tools Used</h2>